Hamilton movie on Disney Plus gets you 'best seat in the house,' Lin-Manuel Miranda says

-Got plans for July 3 yet?
+Got plans for July 3?
 I'm dressing up, heels and all, heading to my couch and streaming Hamilton on Disney Plus.
 The Broadway hit was filmed at New York's Richard Rodgers Theatre in 2016 over the course of three days.
-Lyricist and composer Lin-Manuel Miranda, rapper Daveed Diggs and the rest of the original cast, including Okieriete Onaodowan, Phillipa Soo and Anthony Ramos, were still on stage telling the story of US founding father Alexander Hamilton.
+Lyricist and composer Lin-Manuel Miranda, rapper Daveed Diggs and the rest of the original cast, including Okieriete Onaodowan, Phillipa Soo and Anthony Ramos, were still telling the story of US founding father Alexander Hamilton.

 I'm curious to see how the small-screen "live capture" version of Hamilton compares with the live performance I saw last January in San Francisco with a different cast and a much more substantial price tag than the Disney Plus monthly subscription fee.